pranavharsha/pricing-feed/README.md

 ## Prerequisites
 1. Postgresql is installed in your system
-2. Update Database Name, User, Password from settings.py file
+2. Update Database Name, User, Password in settings.py file
 ## Project Setup Instructions

 1. Go To Project Directory